1jour1vin

 confidential

-A nod to Marcel’s daughter and also to her father, the Camille cuvée comes from an old vineyard plot on the Côte de Py that’s barely 1 hectare in size.
-Aged for 9 months in old barrels, following a 24-day maceration in wooden truncated-cone vats, this beautiful Morgon, with its deep garnet color, reveals aromas of fresh red fruit on the nose, followed by floral notes on the palate, with great elegance and remarkable length… A true delight!
+A nod to Marcel’s daughter—and to his father as well—the Camille cuvée comes from an old vineyard plot on the Côte de Py measuring barely 1 ha.
+Aged for 9 months in old barrels following a 24-day maceration in truncated-cone wooden vats, this beautiful Morgon—with its deep garnet color—reveals aromas of fresh red fruits on the nose, followed by floral notes on the palate, with great elegance and remarkable length… A true delight!

 Buy Marcel Lapierre wines at the best prices in our private sale!